 Executors are Sourcegraph’s solution for running untrusted code in a secure and controllable way.

 To deploy executors to target your Sourcegraph instance, follow our deployment guide.
-We currently provide resources to deploy on Google Cloud, AWS, and bare-metal machines.

 Why use executors?

 Auto-indexing jobs, in particular, require the invocation of arbitrary and untrusted code to support the resolution of project dependencies.
 Invocation of post-install hooks, use of insecure package management tools, and package manager proxy attacks can create opportunities in which an adversary can gain unlimited use of compute or exfiltrate data.
 The latter outcome is particularly dangerous for on-premise installations of Sourcegraph, which is the chosen option for companies wanting to maintain strict privacy of their code property.

 Instead of performing this work within the Sourcegraph instance, where code is available on disk and unprotected internal services are available over the local network, we move untrusted compute into a sandboxed environment, the executor, that has access only to the clone of a single repository on disk (its workspace) and to the public internet.

 Compute jobs are coordinated by the executor binary, which polls a configured Sourcegraph instance for work over HTTPS.
 There is no need to forward ports or provide incoming firewall access, and the executors can be run across any number of machines and networks.